lumina-desktop/lumina-website/README.md

-# lumina-desktop.github.io
+# Website Source Files
-Lumina Desktop Website
+Used by the "hugo" static-site generator to generate the github-pages based version of the Lumina desktop website.